 5. One of my favorite days in residency was when I delivered a few babies in the morning, helped in the ED by performing a lumbar puncture and then rounded on a few patients before I finished my day at clinic in the afternoon.
 The variety of my experiences throughout the day was gratifying.

-Jacob Bailey, MD Cheyenne, Wyoming - 1.
-I am originally from Nephi, Utah.
+Jacob Bailey, MD

+- I am originally from Nephi, Utah.
 I attended Trinity School of Medicine. - 2.
 What drew me to Wyoming for residency is the fact that this program is unopposed.
 After interviewing here, I found I like Cheyenne and the fact that it is not a huge city but still has everything I need. - 3.
 I enjoy the fact that in practicing in Wyoming I can do full spectrum medicine.
 I enjoy the small town feel of Cheyenne and how friendly people are. - 4.
-This is a great place especially if you would like to learn many procedures and want to do full spectrum medicine. - During my time here I have enjoyed all the hands on learning we get.
+This is a great place especially if you would like to learn many procedures and want to do full spectrum medicine. - 5.
+During my time here I have enjoyed all the hands on learning we get.

 Not only that but the continuity of care that we get to enjoy.
 I have had the wonderful pleasure of seeing a patient in clinic, following them through for a procedure and see them after for follow up.

+Sam Christensen, DO

+Casper, Wyoming

-UW Residency Program Profiles Sam Christensen, DO Casper, Wyoming - 1.
-I'm from St. George, Utah and attended Midwestern University / Arizona College of Osteopathic Medicine - 2.
+- 1. I'm from St. George, Utah and attended Midwestern University / Arizona College of Osteopathic Medicine - 2.
 Family was the primary reason I considered Wyoming for my residency as my brother is a practicing physician in Casper.
 I also liked that it is close to home. - 3.
 Wyoming-specifically Casper- is a great place to practice and train because it is a small, tight knit medical community but also is a referral center so there is a lot of patients and experiences. - 4.
-When I recruit medical students to our program, I talk about the great rural medicine training that makes you feel comfortable doing a little bit of everything as a family physician.
+When I recruit medical students to our program, I talk about the great rural medicine training that makes you feel comfortable doing a little bit of everything as a family physician. - 5.
+A great experience that I have had while in Wyoming is when my patients refer their family and friends to me.